 - Fender vs. Gibson – list your preference and why, via GearSlutz forum

-Don’t have an opinion yet?
+Don’t have an opinion on Fender vs. Gibson yet?
 If you’re trying to decide which guitar to buy, don’t just trust the poll results.
 Try out different guitar brands, models, and styles, and you’ll find what you like best.